khalilhamdii/khalilhamdii/README.md

 **What I have been upto recently:**

-- 🔭 I’m currently working on a Car Rent web application using React & Redux & Ruby On Rails .
+- 🔭 I’m currently working on a full Facebook clone web application.
-- 🌱 I’m currently reading about React to Rails authentification.
+- 🌱 I’m currently reading about Next Js.
 - 💬 I can help you build a product, a feature or a website.
 Look through some of my work!
 If you like what you see and have a project you need coded, don’t hesistate to contact me.

 <h3>Skills</h3>